 (2) Importers who import into the United States less than 15 million board feet of softwood lumber in a fiscal year are exempt from paying assessments.
 Such importers must apply to the Board, on a form provided by the Board, for a certificate of exemption prior to the start of the fiscal year.
 This is an annual exemption and importers must reapply each year.
 Such importers shall certify that they will import less than 15 million board feet of softwood lumber during the fiscal year for which the exemption is claimed.
 Upon receipt of an application for exemption, the Board shall determine whether an exemption is granted.
 The Board may request past import data to support the exemption request.
 The Board will then issue, if deemed appropriate, a certificate of exemption to the eligible importer.
 It is the responsibility of the importer to retain a copy of the certificate of exemption.
-The Board shall refund such importers their assessments as collected by Customs no later than 60 calendar days after receipt of such assessments by the Board.
+The importer shall present a copy of the certificate to Customs.
+If accepted by Customs, such imported softwood lumber shall not be subject to assessments.
+If Customs collects the assessment, the Board shall refund such importers their assessments no later than 60 calendar days after receipt of such assessments by the Board.
 No interest shall be paid on the assessments collected by Customs.